ucd-eec172/project-website-example/README.md

 This is an example final project website for UCD EEC172 per the project instructions [posted here](https://ucd-eec172.github.io/labs/project.html).

+Disclaimer: Do note that some requirements in the project instructions may be missing from this example, as project instructions may change between course offerings.

 It is live [here](https://ucd-eec172.github.io/project-website-example/).